gtulipani/minesweeper/README.md

 ### Configuration
 Flyway migration can be disabled completely by disabling `flyway.enabled`.
 On certain occasions, a SQL script might be changed after being run.
 Flyway validates the checksum of each migration and will report error on startup.
 Enable `flyway.repair` to correct this situation.

+## CI
+[Travis CI](https://travis-ci.org/) has been chosen as CI Software.
+It's already configured and runs all the UT for every PR and Build (including `master`).
+The status can be found at the top of this file.